stencila/stencila/examples/assistants/insert-code-chunk/function-defined-python.md

     return age * 1.5 + diet_multiplier * 3.0
 ```

-// @insert-code-chunk get the size of a 5 year-old carrot eating womble.
+::: do @insert-code-chunk get the size of a 5 year-old carrot eating womble.